 (for example, you are not eligible for the VWP program and do not have a valid “B” immigrant visa)

-File a Form I-131 Application for Travel Document with the $360 fee with the USCIS Guam Office to obtain an advance parole document.
+File a Form I-131 Application for Travel Document with the fee at the USCIS Guam Office to obtain an advance parole document.

 Guam Office address: